Occupational Health and Safety

 • Health management for those posted overseas or on business trips

-• Promotion of activities to support workplace engagement*3 and workplace energization
+• Promotion of activities to support workplace engagement2 and workplace energization

-• *3 Workplace engagement: having a positive and fulfilling attitude toward work.
+Workplace engagement: encouraging a positive and fulfilling attitude toward work among employees.

-KIOXIA Group in Japan endeavors to enhance our employees' OHS understanding and skills.
-On top of the training specified by the Industrial Safety and Health Act, we implement education programs for employees who are newly appointed to OHS-related posts, as well as for mid-career employees in OHS-related positions.
-We also run practical training programs devised by each operational site.
+Kioxia Group in Japan endeavors to enhance our employees' understanding of the need for health and safety measures and for supportive behavior.
+On top of the training specified in the Industrial Safety and Health Act, we implement education programs for employees who are newly appointed to health and safety-related posts, as well as for mid-career employees in those positions.
+We also run practical training programs devised by individual operational sites.

 * Table can be scrolled horizontally.